damiarita/react-responsive-video/readme.md

 Does this package almost solve your problem?
 Help me help you!
 Send a PR and let's discuss it!

+## Contributors

+[Christianjhm](https://github.com/christianjhm) and I developed the idea for this component together.

 ## License

 This project is distributed under the MIT License.
 Check the LICENSE file for details!